 - Monitor the gender and ethnic background of children joining the group to ensure that no accidental discrimination is taking place.

 - Make our equal opportunities policy widely known.

-Montessori teaching is based on the needs of the child above all others; for this reason, admissions are accepted on the needs of the individual child above all other concerns.
-As our nursery follows the Montessori method, children whose parents who are genuinely interested in the Montessori form of education will be accepted immediately, assuming places are available.
+Montessori teaching is based on the needs of the child above all others: for this reason, admissions are accepted on the needs of the individual child above all other concerns.

-We want our children to feel safe and happy in the absence of their parents, to recognise other adults as a source of authority, help and friendship and to be able to share with their parents afterwards the new learning experiences enjoyed in the nursery.
+We want our children to feel safe and happy in the absence of their parents, to recognise other adults as a source of authority, help and friendship and to be able to share with their parents afterwards the new learning experience enjoyed in their nursery.

 In order to accomplish this, we will:

 - Arrange for the child to visit the nursery.
 These visits will take place the term before the child is due to start.
 Make clear to families from the outset that they will be supported in the nursery for as long as it takes to settle their child there.

 - Reassure parents whose children seem to be taking a long time settling into the nursery.

 - Introduce new families into the setting on a staggered basis, for example two new children each day for a week rather than ten new children all at once.